-Applicants who have completed, or who are in the process of completing, the 36 unit General Education requirement may participate in Pacific Oaks Extension classes to earn upper division transfer units.
+Applicants who have completed, or who are in the process of completing, the 36 unit general education requirement may participate in Pacific Oaks Extension classes to earn upper division transfer units.

-Applicants who successfully complete the Pacific Oaks Extension Drug and Alcohol Studies Program (DAP) can transfer in the 30 units earned in DAP towards the B.A., B.A.
+Applicants who have successfully completed the Pacific Oaks Extension Drug and Alcohol Studies Program (DAP) can transfer in the 30 units earned in DAP towards the B.A., B.A.
 ABLE, and M.A.
 ABLE programs.
-See page 16 for more information.
+The 30 upper division units will fulfill some of the required general education units (6 in Math/Science, 15 in Social Science, 3 in Humanities, 6 as elective units.)

-Applicants short of general education requirements and/or necessary units may take CLEP (College Level Exam Program) tests to acquire units.
+Applicants short of general education requirements and/or necessary units may take CLEP (College Level Exam

+Program) tests to acquire units.
 Transfer credit for CLEP will not be awarded beyond 76 lower division units.
-(See Admissions Office for information.)

 Provisionally admitted students short of general education requirements or admissions units often take course work at another institution (or do CLEP testing) concurrently with their Pacific Oaks course work.
+For this option and all those above, contact the Admissions Office for more information.

-If the student has completed the national CDA certification program, up to 30 upper division units can be transferred into her/his program without payment of tuition.
+If the student has completed the national CDA certification program through portfolio assessment, up to 30 upper division units can be transferred into her/his program without payment of tuition.
 There is a fee for having CDA work evaluated for units.
-Contact the Extension Office at (818) 397-1375 for more information (also see page 15).
+Contact the Extension Office at (818) 397-1375 for more information (also see page 13).